-H. Amalek's Deep-Seated Opposition to Holiness
+Amalek's Deep-Seated Opposition to Holiness

-Pirkei d'Rebbi Eliezer draws a strange comparison.
+The Pirkei d'Rabbi Eliezer draws a strange comparison.
 It compares the cup of kiddush on Shabbos to the cup of Amalek, which is a sour, bitter, and vinegary sort of wine.
 The cup of Shabbos kiddush is good wine, but Amalek's cup is filled with spoiled wine.
 What is the connection between these two cups?

 Shabbos is an inwardly facing day, the day of the holiness inside the Jew.
 What is Amalek?
-Amalek is our enemy, but not an external enemy.
-It is an enemy that attacks the Jew on every level of Jewish existence.
-Amalek attacks us from the lowest to the highest level, on the levels of nefesh, ruach and neshama.
-Amalek has deep power, attacking the Jew even on his deepest, most holy level.
+Amalek is our enemy, and not just in a physical sense.
+It attacks the Jew on every level of Jewish existence.
+Amalek attacks us from the lowest to the highest level, on the levels of nefesh, ruach, and neshama.
+Amalek has deep power, attacking the Jew even on his deepest, holiest level.

 Hashem always creates balance.
-Zeh kneged zeh bara haElokim.
+"Zeh l'umas zeh asa ha'Elokim" (Koheles 7:14).
 Every good force in the world is counterbalanced by an equally powerful evil force.
-The Jewish people has an Aharon Hakohen level, an inner level of private sanctity, endless in depth.
-Amalek has the same level in evil, an evil that is infinitely deep.
-Amalek is not fighting the Jew because he has some external problem with us.
-He doesn't fight us because of land.
-The seven Canaanite nations fought us over the land of Israel.
-Amalek, though, came to fight the Jews in the desert.
-Bnei Yisrael were not even headed towards the land of Amalek.
-Amalek had no alliance with even one of the seven nations.
-Then why did Amalek attack the Jews?
+The Jewish People has an Aharon Hakohen level, an inner level of private sanctity, endless in depth.
+Amalek has the same level in evil, one that is infinitely deep.
+Amalek is not fighting the Jew because it has some external problem with us.
+It doesn't fight us because of land, like the seven Canaanite nations in Israel.
+Amalek came to fight the Jews in the desert; Bnei Yisrael were not even headed towards the land of Amalek.
+The Amalekim had no alliance with even one of the seven nations.
+Why did they attack the Jews?

-Amalek's confrontation is not an external confrontation.
-He is a fundamental enemy of the Jewish soul.
-He resents the holiness of the Jew.
-He wants to deny it and destroy it.
-This is the Hitler Nazi ideology, which says that the Jew is the enemy of humanity.
-The Jew preaches kindness, which in the eyes of Amalek is weakness.
-Amalek believes that the weak only promote defeat.
-In history we know of Sparta and of certain Indian cultures who hated and killed the weak.
+Amalek's confrontation is not an external one.
+Amalek is a fundamental enemy of the Jewish soul.
+It resents the holiness of the Jew.
+It wants to deny and destroy it.
+This is the Hitler/Nazi ideology, which says that the Jew is the enemy of humanity.
+The Jew preaches kindness, which is weakness in Amalek's eyes, because Amalek believes it only promotes defeat.
+In history, we know of Sparta and of certain Indian cultures who hated and killed the weak.
 They resented unfortunate people.
 They believed that only the strong should survive.
-Even today in America there are professors who now promote this type of barbaric, savage agenda.
+Even today in America, there are professors who now promote this type of barbaric, savage agenda.

-The hatred of Amalek for the Jewish people is very deep.
+The hatred of Amalek for the Jewish People is very deep.
 It has nothing to do with anything external.
-It is an internal fundamental hatred and antagonism.
-In a certain way Amalek is the opposite of Shabbos.
-If Shabbos is the Jewish day of internal, deep and profound holiness, Amalek has internally profound wickedness, contamination, and defilement.
+It is an internal, fundamental hatred and antagonism.
+In a certain way, Amalek is the opposite of Shabbos.
+If Shabbos is the Jewish day of internal, deep, and profound holiness, Amalek has internally profound wickedness, contamination, and defilement.
 Shabbos is the day of the holiness of the holy Jewish soul.
-Amalek represents the soul of tuma, of defilement.
+Amalek represents the soul of tuma, defilement.
 It is the opposite of Shabbos and of Aharon Hakohen.

-I. Holy Privacy
+Holy Privacy

-In Parshas Chukas, the Torah says that when Aharon died, the clouds of glory departed and then, according to our sages, Amalek attacked.
+In Parshas Chukas, the Torah says that when Aharon died, the clouds of glory departed and then, according to our Sages, Amalek attacked.
 Amalek is the opposite of Shabbos and Aharon.
-Aharon strengthened, developed and enabled the Jews to have an inner sanctity within their souls.
+Aharon strengthened, developed, and enabled the Jews to have an inner sanctity within their souls.
 Amalek promotes the very opposite.

-Shem Mishmuel says that Aharon could take the external and make it internal, Aharon made everyday affairs into deep spiritual experiences.
-Amalek did the opposite.
-He defiled the pure and holy, and instead made it public, crass and showy.
+The Shem Mishmuel says Aharon could take the external

-When one rises the other falls.
-If Aharon is strong, and the Jews maintain a strong inner holiness, then
+and make it internal; he made everyday affairs into deep spiritual experiences.
+Amalek defiled the pure and holy, making it public, crass, and showy.

-Amalek cannot touch us.
-However, if a Jew unfortunately weakens or ignores his or her inner holiness and only is holy on the outside, then Amalek could take the power of the inside of the Jew and defile it.
+When one rises, the other falls.
+If Aharon is strong, and the Jews maintain a strong inner holiness, then Amalek cannot touch us.
+However, if a Jew unfortunately weakens or ignores his or her inner holiness and is only holy on the outside, then Amalek is empowered to defile the inside of the Jew.